 Two years on from the revolution that overthrew Colonel Muammar Qadhafi, Libya

 remains in chaos and strife.
 The recent kidnapping of Prime Minister Ali Zidan

 has exposed the ongoing lawlessness and lack of security within the country.

-government has proved singularly unable to move on from the reactive
+Observers note that the new government has proved singularly unable to

-policy-making of its predecessor, and is struggling to establish itself as a
+situation, and is struggling to establish itself as a valid and authoritative

-authoritative institution.
-Its lack of clout and reactionary measures have the
+institution.
+Its lack of clout and reactionary measures have the potential to